PeterW-XD/project-hw/README.md

 [Dawn](https://github.com/dawn-yoo)

 ### Introduction:
 A powerful 2-D sound localizer by Bartlett method of beamforming on DE1-SOC platform.
-The direction of arrival shows on a seven-segment display.
+The direction of arrival is shown on a seven-segment display.

 ### Figures:
 <img src="./SoundLocalizerBlockDiagram.png" alt="image" width="500" height="auto">